What’s up at the Flood?

-Group show featuring 25+ local artists inspired by the title’s theme, “The Power of Voice”, including various media (oil, watercolor, pen, pastel, photography, printmaking, wood, enamel, ceramic, paper, mixed media, collage, found objects) styles, and interpretations.
+Group show featuring 25+ local artists inspired by the title’s theme, “Totem”, including various media (oil, watercolor, pen, pastel, photography, printmaking, metalwork, wood, enamel, ceramic, paper, mixed media, collage, found objects) styles, and interpretations.
 All art is for sale.
-Flood Gallery is open daily from 12 to 4, or by appointment.
+Show runs through July 31.

 Weekly Events & More!